Camora0/Wasteland-Reborn/loreout.md

 ### IT IS IMPERATIVE YOU SET THESE TO GET THE INTENDED GAMEPLAY EXPERIENCE

 First, create your character.
 Once you have exited the vault press ESC.
 Select Mod Config and navigate to the MCM settings menu.
 Then click on the dropdown titled "MCM Settings", and then "MCM Settings Manager".
 Press Apply on the preset.
 Afterwards you will need to exit back into the game to select "Remove" on a pop up regarding Legendary effects.
-Confirm that pop up, then go back to the MCM settings manager and re-apply the preset settings.
+Confirm that pop up.

 Once this is done, save your game, then exit to desktop.
 Restart the game and you're good to go!